dainst/idai-field/README.md

 $ npm start
 ```

 This should open the app in a separate window.

+The command builds (cleaning any rests from any prior builds)
+and starts the application.
+From then on, any changes made to
-Any changes made to any source files trigger automatic recompilation
+any source files trigger automatic recompilation
 of processes and a final reload of the application.

 ## Testing